-The CanSkate Parent Rep communicates any concerns from parents to the Club Development and Program Director who reports and follows up with the Board.
+The CanSkate Parent program coordinator communicates any concerns from parents to the Program Director who reports and follows up with the Board.
 The CanSkate Rep also assists the coaches and the Board with the running of the CanSkate sessions, for example, recruiting volunteers to help with set up, gate supervision, as well as passing out and collecting pinnies.

-The STARSkate Parent Rep communicates any concerns from parents to the Club Development and Program Director who reports and follows up with the Board.
+The STARSkate Parent program coordinator communicates any concerns from parents to the Program Director who reports and follows up with the Board.
 The STARSkate Rep also assists with planning a STARSkate parent meeting at the beginning of the season to welcome parents.

 Public Relations Coordinator